omphalos/smr/README.md

 Then you can run unit tests with:

-    npm t
+    npm test

-You can run a simple performance t with:
+You can run a simple performance test with:

     node ./performance.js 500